dpc-org/router-upnp-utility/readme.md

 ```
 Just add the hosts you want to remove or add by adding a line with every information about it.
 ## Run
+(must be run as sudo because of ufw)
 ```
-python router-utility.py [add|delete|ls]
+sudo python router-utility.py [add|delete|ls]
 ```

 ## Troubleshooting

-1/ Host's firewall might block answer to upnp discovery (resulting in the "No IDG found" error)
-2/ Due to upnp **secure** mode that can be enabled by default on routers, the host can only add rule with its ip.
+1/ Due to upnp **secure** mode that can be enabled by default on routers, the host can only add rule with its ip.